ksoze84/sokore/README.md

   </>
 }
 ```
-**Note that the useVolKore hook will trigger re-render for any part of the state changed.
+**Note that the useSoKore hook will trigger re-render for any part of the state changed.
 In the example above, Tables component will re-render if the chairs value is changed.
-This behavior can be optimized adding a partial definition to useVolKore first argument.**
+This behavior can be optimized adding a partial definition to useSoKore first argument.**
 **Merging mode is only for non-undefined objects, and there is no check of any kind for this before doing it, so its on you to guarantee an initial and always state object.**